Video shows man accused of 'punching' pregnant deaf woman

 A new video has emerged in the ongoing battle between a deaf man, his pregnant fiancee and their service dog -- and the man who police said punched the latter two after a flight from Colorado to Florida.

-The video shows the deaf man, Matthew Silvay, in the aisle of the plane on Frontier Airlines Flight 1752, apparently enraged after Timothy Manley allegedly punched the dog, Zariel.
+The video shows the deaf man, Matthew Silvay, in the aisle of the plane on Frontier Airlines Flight 1752, apparently enraged after Timothy Manley allegedly punched his dog Zariel.

-Silvay's fiancee, Hazel Ramirez, said he became upset and "yelled at the man to tell him, 'Never touch any dogs or service animals,'" she said, echoing what her husband allegedly told Manley in sign language and some words.
+Silvay's fiancee, Hazel Ramirez, said he became upset and "yelled at the man to tell him 'never touch any dogs or service animals,'" she said, echoing what her husband allegedly told Manley in sign language and some words.

-"She didn't do anything to anyone," Ramirez said of Zariel. "...the man punched my dog's face."
+"She didn't do anything to anyone," Ramirez said of Zariel.
+"The man punched my dog's face."

-Ramirez says Zariel was "hurt and scared for her life."
+Ramirez said Zariel was "hurt and scared for her life."

-Manley denied hitting the dog, describing the contact with the dog as a "swat."
+Manley denied hitting the dog, describing his contact with Zariel as a "swat."

 "I pushed her away," he told ABC News, adding that he did so because of his wife's allergies.
 "I wouldn't call it a punch."

-But according to a report by the Orlando Police Department, which was obtained by ABC News, Manley "punched it with a closed fist," causing Zariel to yelp and take cover under a seat.
+According to a report by the Orlando Police Department, which was obtained by ABC News, Manley "punched it with a closed fist," causing Zariel to yelp and take cover under a seat.

 At some point, Ramirez, who is 20 weeks pregnant, told police that she "was punched in the stomach by Timothy" and that her two small children "were touched by Timothy," according to the report.